 Chamber Choir is the premier mixed-voice vocal ensemble on campus.
-Admission to the group is by competitive audition, and membership is limited to sixteen singers.
+Admission to the group is by competitive audition, and membership is normally limited to sixteen singers.
 The Chamber Choir is committed to the highest musical and artistic standards in presenting a wide variety of music.
-Each semester, the choir normally presents one major concert, sings one or two masses at the Cathedral of St. Helena, and performs for special events on and off campus.
-The Chamber Choir also represents Carroll College by presenting local and regional touring programs.
+Each semester, the choir normally presents one major concert, sings one or two masses at the Cathedral of St. Helena, takes a two or three day tour, and performs for special events on and off campus.
 Prerequisite: Audition with instructor.
 Each semester.

-MUS 231-232 Jazz Combo
+MUS 231-232 Jazz Band

-Jazz Combo is open to instrumentalists by audition only, and students must register for the course in order to participate.
+Jazz Band is open to instrumentalists by audition only, and students must register for the course in order to participate.
 Repertoire includes diverse styles such as swing, blues, Latin, and standards.
 There is also work with improvisation and jazz theory.
 Rehearsals are twice per week, and 2-3 performances are scheduled on campus each semester, plus occasional performances off campus.
 Each semester.
 May be repeated.